 Alexander Porter speaks in the third person when writing bios.
-He considers himself an experimental photographer.
-He combines an appreciation for traditional photography with emerging computational photography and 'reality capture' techniques.
+He considers himself an experimental photographer, knowing full well that no one knows what that means.
+He combines a life-long appreciation for photography with emerging computational imaging and 'reality capture' techniques.

 He is the co-founder of DepthKit, a company creating software that enables filmmakers to create volumetric and virtual reality films.
 He has been facilitating access to this technique by teaching workshops internationally, designing open source tools for public engagement, and creating experimental films and installations.

-Alexander's work has taken him from photographing politicians and celebrities, to Greece as an archeological photographer investigating the minute surfaces of artifacts, to South Korea as a documentary cinematographer investigating the role of video games in the lives of one of the most wired societies on earth.
+Alexander's work has taken him from an ill-fated plane ride with Rihanna, to the Isthmus of Corinth cataloguing the minute surfaces of historic lamps, to photographing Bill Clinton, to directing a virtual reality documentary in the New York City subway, to South Korea using a 3D scanner to investigating the role of video games in the lives of one of the most wired societies on earth.

 Alexander is a founder and former creative director at Scatter (formerly Specular), a design studio pursuing the application of photography & interactivity towards immersive stories, including the award winning virtual reality documentary Zero Days VR.
 Scatter was an inaugural member of New Museum's NEW INC, the first museum-led incubator and maintains a studio in Brooklyn.

 Alexander runs workshops and classes including most recently a photogrammetry workshop called Exquisite Cities in Belgrade, an ongoing course called Computational Portraiture at NYU's Interactive Telecommunications Program, The Camera of The Future at the Museum of Art & Design & various DepthKit Workshops.